-How to Raise Venture Capital Like a Pro (Complete Guide)
+How to Raise Venture Capital in 2024 (Complete Guide)

 We’ve helped tons of companies raise capital and this guide shares the process and tactics that we’ve found to be the most effective.
-This includes everything from the fundraising process to the software and setup you should be using to manage it all.
+This includes everything like the fundraising process, pricing your round, and even the sales funnel used to track your investor pipeline.

 Bookmark This Guide

-Be sure you bookmark this guide because fundraising takes time and you’ll want to reference it throughout the fundraising process.
+To start, be sure you bookmark this guide because fundraising takes time and you’ll want to reference it throughout your fundraising process.

 What to Know Before Getting Started

-When you are first raising venture capital, you need to make sure you’re approaching the right investors.
+When you’re first raising venture capital, you need to make sure you’re approaching the right investors.

 Different investors invest at different stages, so here is a quick overview of the right investors to search for based on your stage:

-- Pre-Seed: Very early stages companies with a prototype but no users or traction.
-General pre-seed rounds will range from $50K to $2mm.
+Description: Very early stages companies with a prototype or working product but limited users or traction.

-Ideal Investor Profile: Accelerators, Angel Groups, & Micro VCs
+Ideal Investor Profile: Accelerators, Angel Investors, Angel Groups, & Micro VCs

-Ideal Investor Profile: Angel Groups, Micro VCs, & some Venture Capitalists
+Ideal Investor Profile: Angel Groups, Micro VCs, & Early Stage VCs

 Ideal Investor Profile: Venture Capital & Private Equity